Los Angeles councilmen resist resignation in racism scandal

 Associated Press

-LOS ANGELES (AP) — Two Los Angeles City Council members held out Thursday against overwhelming calls for them to resign after a recording surfaced of them making crude and racist remarks in a secret meeting over redistricting tactics.
+LOS ANGELES (AP) — Two Los Angeles City Council members held out Thursday against overwhelming calls to resign for joining in bare-knuckles banter during a private meeting where a colleague was recorded making crude and racist remarks.

-Gil Cedillo and Kevin de Leon have issued no statements since Nury Martinez, who made remarks about a colleague’s Black son along with crass comments about Armenians and Jews, stepped down as council president Monday before resigning her seat Wednesday.
+Pressure mounted on Gil Cedillo and Kevin de Leon to follow the lead of former council President Nury Martinez, who stepped down Wednesday for comparing another colleague’s Black son to a monkey, belittling Mexicans from the state of Oaxaca and making crass comments about Armenians and Jews.

-However, acting council President Mitch O’Farrell said he had spoken to Cedillo and “I sense that he is making some progress toward that decision.”
+The council’s Friday meeting was canceled after acting council President Mitch O’Farrell said members couldn’t conduct business until the two step down.
+Raucous protesters shut down a meeting Wednesday.

-Cedillo lost his reelection bid this year and was already due to leave the council in December.
+“There’s too much pain, there’s too much deep injury to the soul, to the spirit of this city,” O’Farrell said.

-Cedillo and de Leon were under pressure after Martinez, who in 2019 became the first Latina to hold the office of council president, stepped down and resigned.
+Martinez, who in 2019 became the first Latina to hold the office of council president, announced her decision in a news release that didn’t refer to the leaked recording or offer an apology for what she said.

 Martinez described herself on her website as “a glass-ceiling shattering leader who brings profound life experience as the proud daughter of working-class immigrants.”
 She is the daughter of Mexican immigrants and was born and raised in the San Fernando Valley.